vanillacode314/portfolio/src/content/blog/state-management-in-solid-js.md

 ---
-title: "State Management in Solid JS"
+title: 'State Management in Solid JS'
-description: "A guide on state management in solid js"
+description: 'A guide on state management in solid js'
 seo:
-  title: "State Management in Solid JS"
+  title: 'State Management in Solid JS'
-  description: "A guide on state management in solid js"
+  description: 'A guide on state management in solid js'
-  keywords: ["solid", "solid-js", "solid-start", "state-management"]
+  keywords: ['solid', 'solid-js', 'solid-start', 'state-management']
 author: raqueebuddinaziz
-created: "Oct 17, 2022"
+created: 'Oct 17, 2022'
 ---

 A guide on state management in a solid-js application.